MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/pcsvdevice/Get-PcsvDevice.md

 This example connects with a WS-Management using HTTP.
 Since the traffic is unencrypted, additional configuration on the management client is required.

-The first two commands create the configuration that the WS-Management client on Windows requires to enable unecrypted WSMAN traffic.
+The first two commands create the configuration that the WS-Management client on Windows requires to enable unencrypted WSMAN traffic.
 This is a one-time only configuration.

 The third command uses the **Get-Credential** cmdlet to create a credential, and then stores it in the **$Credential** variable.